wangonya/wangonya.com/content/blog/django-todo-api.md

   - tutorial
 ---

-In this tutorial, we\'ll create a simple todo api with Python 3 and Django 2.
+In this tutorial, we'll create a simple todo api with Python 3 and Django 2.

 ## Installing the requirements